glenn20/mp-image-tool-esp32/README.md

   -r RESIZE, --resize RESIZE
-                        resize specific partitions by name/label, eg. --resize factory=0x2M,vfs=0x400K --erase-part ERASE_PART
+                        resize specific partitions by name/label, eg. --resize factory=0x2M,vfs=0x400K --read-part READ_PART READ_PART
+                        save a partition from an es32 device to a file --write-part WRITE_PART WRITE_PART
+                        write a file into a partition on an esp32 device --erase-part ERASE_PART
                         erase the named partition --erase-fs ERASE_FS   erase first 4 blocks of the named fs partition